mothur/mothur.github.io/_wiki/cluster.fit.md

 ### denovoiters

-The denovoiters parameter allow you to set the maxiters for the denovo sampling.
+The denovoiters parameter allow you to set the maxiters for the _de novo_ sampling.
 Default=10.

 ### cutoff